This article was updated on Dec. 3, 2024

 Content-neutral restrictions, like those passed, regulate the circumstances in which the freedom of speech can be expressed.
 Those passed by the CSU go a step too far as they start to affect the attire of the protestors and when demonstrations can occur.

-Students who wear religious attire like niqabs or burqas could feel discouraged from protesting for fear of being forced to remove their religious garments.
+However, it’s possible that students who wear religious attire like niqabs or burqas could still feel discouraged from protesting for fear of being forced to remove their religious garments.

 “The worst case scenario is that someone would go to this protest without their garment on and not feel like themselves; they might feel shy or uncomfortable,” Aniko Botschek, an SDSU student, said.